-Youth Organizations Umbrella (Y.O.U.) is pleased to announce its Inspire Fellows Program for the summer of 2014.
+Y.O.U. is seeking talented, caring undergraduate and graduate students to partake in its Inspire Fellowship Program, a summer learning opportunity.
 The fellowship offers graduate and upper-undergraduate students a full-time opportunity to learn best-practices in youth development and to prepare for a career in youth development, education, or the non-profit sector.

 Primary responsibilities of Inspire Fellows include: